 Warner Bros.
 Pictures Group produces and globally distributes a wide-ranging slate of some 18-24 films each year, employing a business paradigm that mitigates risk while maximizing productivity and capital.
 Warner Bros.
 Pictures either fully finances or co-finances the films it produces and maintains worldwide distribution rights.
 It also monetizes its distribution and marketing operations by distributing films that are totally financed and produced by others.
 Highlights of Warner Bros.
-Pictures' 2014 slate include The Lego Movie, 300: Rise of an Empire, Godzilla, Edge of Tomorrow, The Judge, Horrible Bosses 2 and The Hobbit: The Battle of the Five Armies.
+Pictures' 2015 “American Sniper,” “Mad Max: Fury Road,” “Entourage,” “Magic Mike XXL,” “Pan,” “Vacation” (from New Line Cinema) and “In the Heart of the Sea.”
 The Warner Bros.
 Television Group oversees and grows the entire portfolio of Warner Bros.’ television businesses, including worldwide production, traditional and digital distribution, and broadcasting.

 The cornerstone of WBTVG is Warner Bros.
 Television, one of the industry’s leading suppliers of network programming, as well as a major producer for cable.
-WBTV’s returning programs for 2014-15 are 2 Broke Girls, The 100, Arrow, The Big Bang Theory, , The Following, Hart of Dixie, The Leftovers, Major Crimes, Mom, The Mentalist, The Middle, Mike & Molly, Nikita, The Originals, Person of Interest, Shameless, Supernatural, Two and a Half Men, Undateable, The Vampire Diaries, Childrens Hospital and Newsreaders.
-New series include A to Z, Constantine, The Flash, Forever, Gotham, iZombie, Mysteries of Laura, One Big Happy, Selfie and Stalker.
+WBTV’s returning programs for 2014-15 are 2 Broke Girls, The 100, Arrow, The Big Bang Theory, The Following, Hart of Dixie, The Leftovers, Major Crimes, Mom, The Mentalist, The Middle, Mike & Molly, Nikita, The Originals, Person of Interest, Shameless, Supernatural, Two and a Half Men, Undateable, The Vampire Diaries, Childrens Hospital and Newsreaders.
+New series include, The Flash, Forever, Gotham, iZombie, Mysteries of Laura, One Big Happy, and Stalker.

 WBTVG also includes: